 Dr. Moskowitz has been a faculty member at the college since 2003.
-She is the laboratory instructor for the course Theory and Methods of Vision Testing, in which she also lectures on visual psychophysics and signal detection theory, and is laboratory instructor for the courses Environmental Optometry and Visual Assessment and Binocular Vision and Ocular Motility.
+She is the laboratory instructor for the Binocular Vision and Ocular Motility course and for Glare and Light Measurement.
 Outside of the college, Dr. Moskowitz is a research associate in ophthalmology at Children’s Hospital Boston and an instructor in ophthalmology at Harvard Medical School.

 At Children’s Hospital, Dr. Moskowitz conducts research in conjunction with Drs.
-Anne Fulton and Ronald Hansen on the effect of premature birth on the function and structure of the infant retina.
-These investigations use electrophysiological methods, namely electroretinogram recording, in conjunction with psychophysical preferential looking tests in order to assess retinal function in preterm infants.
-They also analyze digital photographs of the infant retina in order to determine structural characteristics and MR images of the globe to study ocular growth.
+Anne Fulton and Ronald Hansen on the effect of premature birth on the function and structure of the infant retina using electrophysiological recording (ERG), psychophysical procedures, and adaptive optics imaging.
 For this research, Dr. Moskowitz is a co-investigator on the National Eye Institute funded study, Photoreceptor Function in Retinopathy of Prematurity.